yayamamo/mcp-using-azure/README.md

 - **Fallback**: Uses local keyword search if vector store is unavailable

 #### Fetch Tool
-- **Purpose**: Retrieve complete document content for detailed analysis
+- **Purpose**: Retrieve complete document content from OpenAI Vector Store or local storage
-- **Input**: Document ID from search results
+- **Input**: File ID from vector store (file-xxx) or local document ID
-- **Output**: Full document with complete text, metadata, and optional URL for citations
+- **Output**: Full document content with complete text and metadata
-- **Usage**: ChatGPT will use this to get full content after finding relevant documents
+- **Usage**: ChatGPT will use this to get complete document content for detailed analysis and citations
+- **Integration**: Directly fetches content from vector store files using OpenAI API

 ## Vector Store Integration